 Another thing you’ll want to do is get a player’s club card from the casino.
 At its simplest, this is like your grocery card.
 In exchange for your contact information, you can earn points by spending money on gambling.
 They’ll also make some exciting offers.

 You’ll get free stuff from the casino, most likely starting when you sign up.
 Sometimes, in the long term, it’s often the only way gamblers profit.
 Here’s another article explaining these casino rewards clubs called 7 Advantages of Rewards Clubs for Playing Slots.

 So, let’s recap what I’ve pulled together for you to start at slots:

 - Go to the websites of casinos near you to understand their differences relative to your wants and needs.

-- Check to make sure you have some amount of disposable income if you want to play slots.
+- Check to ensure you have some disposable income if you want to play slots.

-- Visit your casino of choice and get a player’s club card at the front counter or kiosk.
+- Visit your casino and get a player’s club card at the front counter or kiosk.

 - Pick a slot machine, make a bet, and see what happens next.

 So, what does happen next?
 One example would be what happened to me, as explained.
 Or something similar.

 If I had one wish for you, it would be this.
 I hope you don’t win.
 That’s probably shocking, but it is for the best.